hsz0403/hsz0403.github.io/content/hsz_news/internlm-math/index.md

 ---
 title: 🎉 New SOTA for theorem proving model!
-summary: Introducing our new open-source LLMs for Lean 4 theorem proving.
-See our in X https://x.com/hungsuzh143318/status/1848604474555961804
+summary: Our new open-source LLMs for Lean 4 theorem proving.
+See our poster in X https://x.com/hungsuzh143318/status/1848604474555961804
 date: 2024-10-27

 # Featured image